-Multicurrency is an option that is used whenever you need to charge your customers in multiple currencies.
+Multi-currency is an option that's used whenever you need to charge your customers in multiple currencies.
 In this article, we'll explore using the multi-currency functionality in OfficeRND with QuickBooks.

-- You can then take a look at this article from QuickBooks on how to set up multi-currency in OfficeRND.
+- You can then take a look at this article from QuickBooks on how to set up multi-currency.

-After you've completed everything above you'll be able to use multi-currency with QuickBooks.
+After completing everything above, you'll be able to use multi-currency with QuickBooks.

-Now that you've set everything up you can start invoicing companies and members that are going to be charged using a different currency.
+Now you can start invoicing companies and members in different currencies.
+Here are the steps to follow:

-- Create a company/member or go to the profile of an existing company/member.
+- Create a company/member or open the profile of an existing company/member.

-- Once you've set a currency specifically for the client you can go ahead and manually add an invoice.
+- Once you've set up a currency specifically for the client, you can go ahead and manually add an invoice.

 - Sync the invoice to QuickBooks.

-Because of that and also because only a single currency can be used for invoices if you're syncing them to QuickBooks, we suggest you use the method explained in the steps above.
+Moreover, only a single currency can be used for the invoices you're syncing to QuickBooks.
+We suggest using the method explained in the article instead.